-- Martha Jones too.
-Gorgeous, funny, extremely intelligent, and brave.
-Which the Doctor knows- it's just that he still misses and loves Rose.
+- Zigzagged between Martha Jones and the Tenth Doctor.
+Gorgeous, funny, extremely intelligent, and brave, Martha falls in love with the Doctor almost immediately.
+Which the Doctor realizes - it's just that he still misses and loves Rose.
 No wonder Mickey and Martha end up married.

 - Lancelot from Merlin has such low self-esteem that on realizing that Arthur is in love with Guinevere, gives up on his own romantic hopes without a fight or even checking with Guinevere herself to see what man she prefered (and at that point, he would have almost certainly been her first pick).

 - Given a twist in the final season of Frasier in which Frasier is the bland nice guy who gets the girl while the more exciting boyfriend doesn't.
 Aspects of this trope are played straight by the boyfriend Frank, who is overall an extremely nice and friendly guy and a committed environmentalist.

 - This was Frasier's original reason for existing on Cheers.
 He was meant to appear as a recurring character in the third season as a Love Interest to Diane, as a way of providing conflict between her and Sam.
 This eventually led to the two getting engaged and having a wedding in the season finale, one that Diane eventually runs out of.
 Still, while Diane didn't run out to reunite with Sam initially, she does end up rekindling her romance with him later on, while Frasier forms a relationship with Lilith.